 Five UiS students made it all the way to the top in their group in the Drillbotics contest.

 The winning team from the University of Stavanger were led by Luis Saavedra.
 The team also includes Rishyank Chevuri, Melissa Magalhaes, Fazlul Haque, and Miguel Fernandez plus Samiul Ehsan and Renan Ruiz.
-Dr. Dan Sui has been their faculty advisor.
+Professor Dan Sui has been their advisor.

 UiS provided a complete model with directional drilling specific considerations such as drilling target tolerances and positional uncertainty.
 They exceeded the judges’ expectations with their web interface that included dedicated modeling modules, as well as data visualizations that emulated “real time” drilling traces.